-Hello!
-My name is Kelly and I was born and raised in a small, quaint town outside of Toronto, Ontario.
-I’m a multidisciplinary co-creator and perpetual student of life, and I also enjoy growing food and sunbathing at solar noon.
+Hey hey!
+My name is Kelly and I was birthed in a small, quaint town in Ontario.
+I’m a perpetual student of life, and I enjoy cooking and growing food, and sunbathing at solar noon.

-With a Bachelor’s degree in illustration, I’ve served with a number of organizations including Sustain Ontario and Reader’s Digest/Best Health Magazine while exploring the impacts of place-based and interconnected food systems around me through volunteering at West End Food Co-op, assisting in the facilitation of events such as the Humber Ride 4 Real Food, and visiting farmers’ markets like the Village Market at Waldorf.
+Previously I’ve served with a number of organizations including Sustain Ontario while exploring the impacts of place-based and interconnected food systems around me while volunteering at West End Food Co-op, helping facilitate local fundraising events such as the Humber Ride 4 Real Food, and exploring farmers’ markets like the Village Market at Waldorf.

-I started this blog after slowly overcoming many of my own health issues and malnutrition over the past 15-ish years (severe acne, dental cavities, mild/moderate depression, anemia, lack of energy, irritability and mood swings, PMS, hormonal dysregulation, hypoglycemic spells), and becoming interested in the continual reclamation of health sovereignty in the midst of modern challenges through a proactive, functional, holistic approach.
+I started this blog after resolving many of my own issues and malnutrition over the past 15-ish years (severe acne, dental cavities, mild/moderate depression, anemia, lack of energy, mood swings, brain fog, PMS, hormonal dysregulation, hypoglycemic spells, disconnected circadian rhythm, all rooted in a disconnect from the natural world), and becoming interested in the continual reclamation of health and food autonomy in the midst of modern challenges through a proactive, functional, holistic approach.
 I am here to shed light on some of the modalities through which this can transpire in a daily practice, and I feel that one of the best places to start for almost anyone confronted with these challenges (especially if you’re able to read this right now) is through food itself: cooking it, growing it, and sharing it.

-I focus on plant-based and paleo/primal/ancestral approaches, but of course, I encourage you to adjust the recipes and make substitutes to meet your own needs and preferences.
-Have fun and go wild!
+I tend to gain inspiration from ‘primal/ancestral’ approaches, but of course, I encourage you to adjust the recipes and make substitutes to meet your own needs and preferences.

-I personally believe food is one of the greatest expressions of self love and self care, and to reconnect with one’s food can potentiate profoundly transformative impacts as one part of the puzzle when it comes to living a joyful, adventurous, limitless and fulfilling life.
-I try to live simply in accordance with nature’s rhythms, and a large part of this involves cooking with seasonal foods.
-My hope is to share inspiration when it comes to food and well-being, and to gain confidence to try new things, no matter where you’re at in this lifetime.
+I believe food is one of the greatest expressions of self love and self care, and to reconnect with one’s food can potentiate profoundly transformative impacts as one part of the puzzle when it comes to living a joyful, adventurous, limitless and fulfilling life.
+I try to live simply in accordance with nature’s rhythms and cycles, and a large part of this involves cooking with seasonal foods.
+My hope is to share inspiration when it comes to food, well being, and gaining confidence to try new things, wherever you’re at in this lifetime.

 Awareness is like the sun.
 When it shines on things, they are transformed.—Thich Nhat Hanh

 In Fred Provenza’s Nourishment, animals were observed to have confidently nibbled on a vast range of grasses, shrubs, and other foods, remarkably fulfilling their nutritional needs with precision and wisdom.
-He contends that nutritional voices of “authority” and industry can disconnect us from a deeply personal search guided by intuitive wisdom when it comes to nourishing body, mind and spirit with life-sustaining energy.
-In Western/modern cultures, it’s easy to become inundated with a harmful, self-sabotaging diet mindset often rooted in a sense of lack, but he posits that we can “rediscover” our nutritional wisdom despite it.
+He contends that nutritional voices of “authority” and industry can disconnect us from a deeply personal search guided by intuitive wisdom when it comes to nourishing the body, mind and spirit with life-sustaining energy.
+In modern cultures, it’s easy to become inundated with a harmful, self-sabotaging, unnatural diet mindset through conditioning and intellectual, external pursuits, but he posits that we can “rediscover” our innate nutritional wisdom, intuition and awareness despite this.
 I’ve found that I’ve possessed it all along through keeping an open mind, trying different foods that make me feel good and energized while embracing wonder and uncertainty.
-Partly through my experience, I genuinely believe there is a rebalance for every imbalance that can be accessed through nature.
-When I connect to myself and the force in the world that activates motion and change from a sense of emptiness and openness, intuitive inspiration can flow.
+Through my experience, I genuinely believe there is a rebalance for every imbalance that can be accessed through nature.

-The information in this space is for anyone who’d like to explore and make use of it, to pick and choose whatever resonates with you, to trust and follow your own intuition, and to use it to reclaim your power, potential, and fullest expression of yourself.
+The information in this space is for anyone who’d like to explore and make use of it, to pick and choose whatever resonates with you and to leave the rest, to trust and follow your own intuition, and to use it to reclaim your power, potential, and fullest expression of yourself.
 I believe there is no limit when it comes to how good one can feel no matter the circumstance and that by finding the appropriate tools, you can transform your situation to where you want to be.
 With all of the conflicting information out there these days, what works amazingly for one individual may be terrible for another; I am here to share with you what resonates with me at this point in time.
-As always, it’s important to really listen to yourself, to discover your evolving needs, and seek the guidance of an accredited practitioner or additional research sources before diving into a new dietary practice or healing modality that will realistically and sustainably fit into your life.
+As always, it’s important to really listen to yourself, to discover your evolving needs, and seek the guidance of a trusted practitioner or additional research sources if needed before diving into a new dietary practice or healing modality that will be realistically and sustainably embodied.